COMBINAnet/combinanet.github.io/_pages/01-about.md

 {: .h4}
 <!-- prettier-ignore-end -->

-We are building a network that aligns efforts across regional and national boundaries in order to:
+We are building a [network](/people) that aligns efforts across regional and national boundaries to:

 - Advance scientific understanding of marine invasion dynamics across scales
 - Inform management and policy decisions for effective biosecurity